 This is an unusual concern for me, as I am a Turkish born, disabled person living in London.
 But of course, my identity is constantly shifting, depending on my surroundings or the company I am in.
 I am defined ‘in the eye of the beholder’.
 I would like to explore this line of thinking further – does ‘who we are’ tend to be in cohesion with our environment/culture/surroundings, or is it pushing boundaries?
 If I ask questions around this in English, will the answers be different from questions in Indonesian?
 (How) will this subject translate?

-Asking the above question will form the basis for 3 parallel artistic journeys:
+Asking the above question formed the basis for 3 parallel artistic journeys:

 - The conversations initiated by it